We use analytics and cookies to understand site traffic. Information about your use of our site is shared with Google for that purpose. Learn more.

 The Product Security Taskforce is distinct from the embargo list: it is not necessary (or helpful) to join the PST in order to receive early notice of vulnerabilities.
 The PST is intentionally small to avoid inadvertent disclosures of vulnerabilities (while being large enough to spread the work of responding to vulnerabilities) and should be composed of those who will actively work on the fix and disclosure process.

-Anyone who is an Approver, Lead or TOC Member in a Knative Project, or who is an employee of a member of the Embargo list working in a security role may apply to be a member of this group.
+Anyone who is an Approver, Lead or TOC Member in a Knative Project, or who is an employee of a member of the Embargo list working in a security-focused or knative-focused role may apply to be a member of this group.
 The application is approved or rejected by the TOC.

 Identifying a Fix Lead